Artemmkin/Artemmkin.github.io/_posts/2017-08-03-useful-linux-commands.md

 ![200x200](/public/img/linux/tee33.png)

-As you can see, we are ablt to take the snapshots of the data as it flows through the pipes.
+As you can see, we are able to take snapshots of the data as it flows through the pipes.

 ### pbcopy (Mac) or xclip (Linux)